 We also note that the test-score gains attributable to the ELSBG initiative should be evaluated with regard to their costs.
 The first-year ELSBG implementation budget was \$17.8 million (i.e., \$15.8 million allocated to schools, \$1 million spent by the Sacramento County Office of Education as the Expert Lead in Literacy, and \$1 million spent by the California Department of Education).
-These resources supported the program among 15,541 K-3 students in 75 schools, implying an average oneyear cost of \$1,144 per pupil.
-The ELA learning gains per dollar spent on the ELSBG initiative in the exceeds that associated with the class-size reductions in Project STAR.
-Specifically, Krueger (1999) argues that the one-year cost of Project STAR's learning gains (0.22 SD) is equivalent to a third of total expenditures per pupil (i.e., roughly \$5,500 per pupil in California).
-This implies a return of 0.04 SD per \$1,000 spent on early-grade class-size reductions, which is less than a third of the return on ELSBG spending indicated by this study's results.
+These resources supported the program among 15,541 K-3 students in 75 schools, implying an average one-year cost of \$1,144 per pupil.
+The ELA learning gains per dollar spent on the ELSBG initiative in the first year-0.13 SD per \$1,000 (2021 dollars)-compare favorably to other notable interventions focused on children at these grade levels in the United States.
+For example, the learning return on this investment far exceeds that associated with the class-size reductions in Project STAR.
+Specifically, Krueger (1999) argues that implementing a class-size reduction akin to Project STAR would increase total expenditures per pupil by roughly a third.
+In the California context of 2020-21 immediately prior to ELSBG implementation, this would mean increasing per-pupil expenditures by roughly \$4,790.
+Project STAR produced a learning gain of

+0.22 SD so, this implies a return of 0.046 SD per \$1,000 spent on early-grade class-size reductions, which is less than a third of the return on ELSBG spending indicated by this study's results.
 Another highly policy-relevant point of comparison for this highly targeted initiative is the return on unrestricted increases in school spending.
-Results from Jackson & Mackevicius (2021) suggest that a one-year spending increase of \$1,000 in 2021 dollars increases test scores by 0.0097 SD.15 This implies that ELSBG's targeted spending (i.e., focusing on early literacy in the lowest-performing schools) is 13 times more cost effective than a generalized increase in school spending.
+Results from Jackson & Mackevicius (2021) suggest that a one-year spending increase of \$1,000 per pupil in 2021 dollars increases test scores by 0.0097 SD.16 This implies that ELSBG's targeted spending (i.e., focusing on early literacy in the lowest-performing schools) is 13 times more cost effective than a generalized increase in school spending and operates in a similar way to the increases in spending evaluated in that paper (i.e., the funds supplement, not supplant, existing spending).
+We note that, even when taking our most conservative estimate of ELSBG's impact (i.e., an effect size of 0.05 SD based on using grade-3 math in a DDD design; Table A11), the learning return to this investment would be five times larger than that implied by an indiscriminate spending increase.
+This comparison does not mean that ELSBG is necessarily the best use of funding, but that it did produce larger test-score gains than other prominent early learning interventions and than an indiscriminate increase in total spending.